 Risk Management Actuaries

 Part of their role is to negotiate financially viable deals.
 Which means determining how much to pay reinsurers to reimburse them for claims in the future.
 Risk management actuaries are often tasked with ensuring that relationships with reinsurers are maintained in good standing and that treaty terms are accurately adhered to.

 Errors in reinsurance systems can translate into significant relationship issues, even to the point of reinsurers deciding not to pay a claim.
-For example, if a reinsurer discovers that an 85-year-old was erroneously ceded in a treaty which is supposed to be only for 20-80 years olds, they may choose to reject that policy at time of claim.
+For example, if a reinsurer discovers that an 85-year-old was erroneously ceded in a treaty that is supposed to be only for 20-80 years olds, they may choose to reject that policy at the time of claim.
 The insurance company may have to absorb the total amount of that claim (which could be millions of dollars) and also be at risk of losing a reinsurer in the process.

-The downstream effect of financial impact
+The downstream effect of the financial impact

 There are various financial consequences that can occur due to errors in system data as described above, but the impact doesn’t end there.
-Financial ramifications can also negatively impact an organization’s market reputation and as mentioned above, damage their relationship with reinsurers.
+Financial ramifications can also negatively impact an organization’s market reputation and as mentioned above, damage its relationship with reinsurers.
 Both of which actuaries will have to deal with.
 A lack of trust between insurance companies and their reinsurers can also lead to more audits being performed which is an increase in overhead cost.